N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs

 \begin{definition} Let $(\cE,{\cE}x)$ be an exact category.
 A complex $X^\point$ with entries in $\cE$ is called \emph{acyclic} if each differential $d^n:X^n\to X^{n+1}$ decomposes in $\cE$ as $d^n=m_n\circ e_n: \xymatrix{X^n\ar@{->>}[r]^{e_n} & D^n\ar@{>->}[r]^{m_n} & X^{n+1}}$ where $m_n$ in an inflation, $e_n$ is a deflation and the sequence $\xymatrix{D^n\ar@{>->}[r]^(0.4){m_n} & X^{n+1}\ar@{->>}[r]^(0.4){e_{n+1}} & D^{n+1}}$ belongs to ${\cE}x$ for any $n\in\Bbb Z$. \end{definition}

-\numero{\bf The Derived Category of a projectively complete exact category} \cite{NeeDEC}.
-Let us recall (as done by Neeman in \cite{NeeDEC}) how one can associate a ``derived'' category to a projectively complete exact category$(\cE,{\cE}x)$.
-Let consider $K(\cE)$ the homotopy category of chain complexes in $\cE$ and let $\cN_{{\cE}x}$ be the full subcategory of $K(\cE)$ whose objects are acyclic complexes.
-By \cite[Lemma 1.1]{NeeDEC} $\cN_{{\cE}x}$ is a triangulated subcategory (in the proof one do not need the idempotent completion hypothesis).
-By \cite[Lemma 1.2 and Remark 1.8]{NeeDEC} $\cN_{{\cE}x}$ is a thick full triangulated subcategory of $K(\cE)$ if and only if $\cE$ is projectively complete.
-Hence the \emph{derived category} $D(\cE)$ of a projectively complete exact category $(\cE,{\cE}x)$ is by definition the quotient (as triangulated categories) of $K(\cE)$ by $\cN_{{\cE}x}$.
-Whenever the exact structure on $\cE$ is not specified we will endow $\cE$ with its maximal Quillen exact structure which is, by Crivei result \ref{P:Crivei}, the one formed by all kernel-cokernel pairs stable by push-outs and pull-backs.
+\numero{\bf The Derived Category of a projectively complete exact category}.
+Let us recall Neeman's construction of the ``derived'' category to a projectively complete exact category$(\cE,{\cE}x)$ (\cite{NeeDEC}).
+Let $K(\cE)$ be the homotopy category of chain complexes in $\cE$ and let $\cN_{{\cE}x}$ be the full subcategory of $K(\cE)$ whose objects are acyclic complexes.
+By \cite[Lem.~1.1]{NeeDEC}, $\cN_{{\cE}x}$ is a triangulated subcategory.
+By \cite[Lem.~1.2 and Rem.~1.8]{NeeDEC} $\cN_{{\cE}x}$ is a thick full triangulated subcategory of $K(\cE)$ if and only if $\cE$ is projectively complete.
+The \emph{derived category} $D(\cE)$ of a projectively complete exact category $(\cE,{\cE}x)$ is, by definition, the quotient (as triangulated categories) of $K(\cE)$ by $\cN_{{\cE}x}$.
+Whenever the exact structure on $\cE$ is not specified, we will endow $\cE$ with its maximal Quillen exact structure (\ref{P:Crivei}).